 Include proof of service

 - In addition to fraudulent disputes, claims from cardholders that appointments never happened, were unsatisfactory, or not as described are also potential dispute reasons.
-Assuming that all is well on your side (the services happened, were satisfactory, and were as described) then you’ll want to provide proof of the appointment.
+Assuming that all is well on your side (the services happened, were satisfactory, and were as described), you’ll want to provide proof that the appointment occurred.

 Note: For a full list of potential dispute reasons, see Explaining disputes.